avine/formation-angular-base/doc/workbook/public/03_components.md

 ### Storing all products in the `App` component

 Currently, the products are hard-coded in the template `src/app/app.html`.
-Let's give the `App` component class, data ownership.
+Let's give the `App` component class data ownership.

 - In `src/app/app.ts`, define a `products: Product[] = [];` property